sbarabe/SBK_PCBs/SBK BarDriveHT 28/README.md

 ## Availability and support

-SBK BarDriveHT 28 boards can be provided in small batches on demand.
+SBK BarDriveHT 28 boards are available on demand, per unit or in small batches, either individually or bundled with a compatible SBK BarMeter PCB.
 For availability, pricing, assembly options, or custom quantities, please contact:

 **[SmartBuildsKits@gmail.com](mailto:SmartBuildsKits@gmail.com)**